Illumina/interop/docs/src/performance.md

 Direct Call 2 | 45
 Indirect Call | < 1

 The results show that everytime we make a call from the native language to C++, we pay a hefty price.
-In many applications this is a price we are willing to pay.
-However, for those applications were performance is a concern, it pays to add methods like `copy_focus`, which limit the number of times we have to jump between C# (or another language) and C++.
+In many applications, this is a price we are willing to pay.
+However, for those applications where performance is a concern, it pays to add methods like `copy_focus`, which limit the number of times we have to jump between C# (or another language) and C++.